Can't Get Homeowners Insurance Because of Claims History

 MONEYGEEK EXPERT TIP

-FAIR Plans are often seen as insurers of last resort and may offer more limited coverage compared to standard homeowners insurance policies.
+FAIR Plans are often seen as insurers of last resort and offer more limited coverage compared to standard homeowners insurance policies.
+They may not include liability or personal property protection.
 Consider FAIR Plans when other insurance options aren't viable to ensure some level of financial protection for your property.

 How to Qualify for FAIR Plans

-Qualifying for Fair Access to Insurance Requirements (FAIR) Plans is an essential consideration for homeowners who cannot secure traditional insurance.
+Qualifying for FAIR Plans is essential for homeowners who cannot secure traditional insurance.
 While these plans are designed for those deemed high-risk, not all high-risk homeowners are automatically eligible for coverage.
-FAIR Plans have specific criteria that must be met, which includes:
+FAIR Plans have specific criteria that must be met:

 1. 1